 Chemical vapor infiltration (CVI) is CVD with minor process changes that allow homogenous infiltration of porous structures such as foams and fiber preforms.
 Through control of pressure and/or thermal gradients within a reactor, gaseous precursors are allowed to uniformly permeate porous structures.
 Deposition of the desired compound thus occurs on all internal surfaces.
 CVI offers the ability to fabricate engineered porous structures such as reticulated foam from any of the materials that can be deposited via CVD.

 Ultramet specializes in the chemical vapor deposition of refractory metals and ceramics.
-Chemical vapor deposition (CVD) results from the chemical reaction of gaseous precursor(s) at a heated substrate to yield a fully dense deposit.
-Ultramet uses CVD to apply refractory metals and ceramics as thin coatings on various substrates and to produce freestanding thick-walled structures.
+CVD results from the chemical reaction of gaseous precursor(s) at a heated substrate to yield a fully dense deposit.
+Ultramet uses chemical vapor deposition to apply refractory metals and ceramics as thin coatings on various substrates and to produce freestanding thick-walled structures.
 Please contact us for your specific needs and applications.
 The following are some of the materials with which Ultramet possesses broad experience:

 Tantalum carbide (TaC)